huangdepeng/2.2.2/README.md

+# hicbit

-# HicBit
+Blocks for HicRobot HicBit

-null

 ## License

-TIM
+MIT

 ## Supported targets

-* for PXT/microbit
+* for PXT/hicbit
 (The metadata above is needed for package search.)

- HicBit0.0.2